Ameba-AIoT/ameba-iot-docs/amebadplus/en/application_note/gcc_build_environment/src/gcc_build_environment.rst

 .. note::
    - The unzip folders should stay the same with the figure above and do NOT change them, otherwise you need to modify the toolchain directory in makefile to customize the path.
-   - The toolchain will be downloaded from github when build project for the first time.
-If find the download speed from github is too slow or download failed, please execute command ``make toolchain URL=aliyun`` or ``make toolchain URL=github`` first to get toolchain before building project.
-We recommend use ``make toolchain URL=aliyun`` to download toolchain from aliyun to improve the download speed.

 .. _configuring_sdk: